Savitri and Satyavan: Summary

-In popular culture
+With Yama’s blessings, Savitri returns to the forest and places Satyavan’s head on her lap.
+He regains consciousness, confused, but she reassures him.
+As Satyavan and Savitri return, Dyumatsena, having regained his sight, searches anxiously for his son.
+The sages reassure him, predicting Satyavan’s survival due to Savitri’s virtue.
+Late at night, the couple arrives at the hermitage, bringing relief to all.
+Savitri recounts her encounter with Yama and the boons granted—her father-in-law’s sight and kingdom, a hundred sons for her father, and the same for herself and Satyavan.
+The next morning, messengers announce Dyumatsena’s restoration to the throne, as his usurper has been slain.
+He returns to his kingdom with his family, and in time, Savitri bears a hundred sons, securing their lineage.

+Influence

-In Bihar, Jharkhand, and Odisha, married women observe Savitri Brata on the Amavasya (new moon) day in the month of Jyestha every year.
+In Bihar, Jharkhand, and Odisha, married women observe Savitri Vrata on the Amavasya (new moon) day in the month of Jyestha every year.
 This is performed for the well-being and long life of their husbands.
 A treatise entitled Savitri Brata Katha in the Odia language is read out by women while performing the puja.
 In Western India, the holy day is observed on the Purnima (full moon) of the month as Vat Purnima.
 In India, many women are named "Savitri".

-It is believed that Savitri got her husband back on the first day of the Tamil month Panguni.
-This day is celebrated as Karadayan Nonbu in Tamil Nadu.
+Karadayan Nonbu is a festival celebrated in Tamil Nadu which honors Savitri's devotion to Satyavan.
 On this day, married women and young girls wear yellow robes and pray to Hindu goddesses for long lives for their husbands.
 Girls start this practice at a very young age; they wear a yellow robe on this day from the time they are a year old so they will find a good husband in future.

-In 1950 and 1951, Sri Aurobindo published his epic poem in blank verse titled "Savitri: A Legend and a Symbol".

 In England, Gustav Holst composed a chamber opera in one act in 1916, his Opus 25, named Savitri based on this story.

 The new age group 2002 released an album inspired by the story of Savitri and Satyavan in 1995.